Shattered Vows: Getting Beyond Betrayal

 Q: And they have come to a joint understanding about what the affair meant?

-Dr. G: By combining their stories and their perceptions.
+Dr. Glass: Yes, this is by combining their stories and their perceptions.
 A couple builds trust by rewriting their history and including the story of the affair.
-Some couples do a beautiful job in trying to understand the affair together, and they co-create the story of what they’ve been through together.
+Some couples do a beautiful job in trying to understand the affair together.
+They co-create the story of what they’ve been through together.

 Q. What is happening in those relationships that are not equal?

-Dr. G: Sometimes there’s an over-functioning spouse and an under-functioning spouse.
-One partner takes on a lot of responsibility—and then resents it.
+Dr. Glass: Sometimes there’s an over-functioning spouse and an under-functioning spouse.
+One partner takes on a lot of responsibility.
+And then he or she resents it.
 The more a person puts energy into something and tries to work on it, the more committed to the relationship that person is.
-The other partner, who is only semi-involved in the relationship, is freer to get involved in an affair, because they’re not as connected to the marriage.
+The other partner, who is only semi-involved in the relationship, is freer to get involved in an affair.
+This is because they’re not as connected to the marriage.
 This is interesting because the popular notion is that the person who has the affair wasn’t getting enough at home.
 The reality is that they weren’t giving enough at home.

 Q. How do you handle that?